-Kelly Robinette has been an educator for 24 years.
+Kelly Robinette has been an educator for 25 years.
 For 13 years, she taught high school English both here and in England.
-Upon returning to the US, she switched gears and began working in educational administration for Fairmont Private Schools in the Business Office.
-As the Manager of Education, her work here includes academic outcomes data analysis, Blackboard administration, online learning, curriculum development, and teacher training.
+Upon returning to the US, she switched gears and began working in educational administration for Fairmont.
+Today, she serves as Director of Data and Accountability, overseeing testing and academic outcomes data analysis.

 Kelly holds a bachelor’s degree in Comparative Literature, with an emphasis in British, German, and Greek literature and languages.
 She also has a master’s degree in Educational Administration and holds both a single subject teaching credential in English, as well as an administrative services credential.
 She is currently working on her doctorate in Educational Leadership at Concordia University, Irvine.

 In her leisure time, she enjoys spending time with her family and working in her backyard garden with her four chickens and old dog, Hannah.